Types of Termites

 There are 45 different types of known species of termites in the US.
-Below are a few that we get rid of from your homes and businesses.
+Below are a few that we get rid of from your homes and businesses with professional termite control.

 The Benefits of Termites